ehForwarderBot/ehForwarderBot/docs/API/channel.rst

 Sending messages and statuses to other channels is the most common operation of a channel.
-When the channel has gathered enough information from external soruces, it should be further processed and packed into the relative objects, i.e. :obj:`.EFBMsg` and :obj:`.EFBStatus`.
+When the channel has gathered enough information from external sources, it should be further processed and packed into the relative objects, i.e. :obj:`.EFBMsg` and :obj:`.EFBStatus`.